xuankimtran/docs-1/pages/katalon-studio/docs/handle-webdriver.md

     - "/katalon-studio/docs/webdriver-event-listeners.html"
     - "/katalon-studio/docs/automatically-update-webdriver.html"
 ---
-To execute web tests successfully, make sure the version of browsers equal to the version of browser drivers.
+To execute web tests successfully, make sure the version of browsers is equal to the version of browser drivers.
 In case the versions are different, try to upgrade or downgrade one of them to be similar.
 Learn more about [Common exceptions in Katalon Studio](https://docs.katalon.com/katalon-studio/docs/troubleshoot-common-execution-exceptions-web-test.html).
 >
 > Starting from **Katalon Studio version 7.0.0**, you can terminate WebDriver processes or update WebDrivers including Chrome, FireFox and Internet Explorer Drivers.
 >